jpaquette-student/didactic-winner/proposal.md

 It displays off-campus housing locations sorted to match the wants of the users.
 For example, if a user wanted to live close to a certain area they could select that area and the program would display locations nearest to that area.
 The program also displays locations based on a variety of properties such as price, room sizes, etc.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
-Location inputs.
-These would be properties about locations that are being displayed through our program such as number of bedrooms, size, price, etc. As well as the user would input preferences in order to change how the data is sorted and displayed to them.
+Housing data.
+These would be properties about various locations such as number of bedrooms, bathrooms, size, price, etc. The user would input preferences in order to change how the data is sorted and displayed to them.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
 See Figure 1